 The path from Stellisee to Grindjisee is a little confusing.
 I recommend marking all the lakes on your map and zooming in and out to see the best route option.
-The divergent point is on the southwest corner of the lake, but it zig zag down and around.
+The divergent point is on the southwest corner of the lake, but it zig-zag down and around.
 Part of the trail is also the mountain biking trail, meaning it’s big and wide.

-There wasn’t a lot of people since it was already late afternoon, and if it wasn’t for google map, I wouldn’t have found the obscure little path that allow me to nip into the perimeter of the Grindjesee.
+There weren’t a lot of people since it was already late afternoon, and if it wasn’t for google map, I wouldn’t have found the obscure little path that allow me to nip into the perimeter of the Grindjesee.

 To my surprise, this was my favourite lakes out of all, surrounded by trees with the Matterhorn peeking out from the other side.
 The water was relatively still for a few minutes, letting me get a snap.

-Grindjisee to Grunsee was a mix of downhill and big path affair.
+Grindjisee to Grunsee was a mix of downhill and big path affairs.
 It took me past a river and the cutest wooden bridge that I couldn’t help but stop for a photo, even though I’m already running a little behind!